signalogic/SigSRF_SDK/README.md

    1) Data limit.
 Processing is limited to 100,000 frames / payloads of data.
 There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.

    2) Concurrency limit.
-Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).
+Maximum number of concurrent streams is four (4) and maximum number of channels including RFC8108 is 8 (total of 8 concurrent channels).
+An additional four (4) video streams are included.

 If you would prefer an evaluation version with increased data and concurrency limits for a trial period, [contact us](#DocumentationSupport).
 This requires a business case and possibly an NDA.